- Working in retirement isn’t always about needing income.

 Knowing that you are legally entitled to professional opportunities is only half the battle, however.
 It’s probably a good idea to take the "prove them wrong" stance.
 Don’t just be the oldest candidate in the room: be the most skilled, most experienced and most professional candidate too.

 Remember to dress professionally, speak with confidence, listen appropriately and convey enthusiasm at job interviews.
-A positive, energetic demeanor will go a long way toward combatting the stigma that older people are tired, out of touch or burnt out.

-One of the things you might have prepared yourself for when training for retirement, is NOT having a job to define your identity.
 If you have squirrelled away retirement investments that support the lifestyle you envision for your golden years, feel free to enjoy the fruits of your labor.